 Many people assume that the term learning disability refers to a reading disability.
 One often hears the saying, “A learning problem is a reading problem.”
 This, however, is not true.
 Among students classified as learning disabled, arithmetic difficulties are as prevalent as reading problems.
 McLeod and Crump found that about one-half of students with learning disabilities require supplemental work in mathematics.

+Another core deficit is poor subitizing.
+The word ‘subitize’ comes from Latin meaning ‘sudden’.
+It refers to the ability to instantly identify the number of objects in a set without counting.
 Most people can subitize up to six or seven objects.
-A child with dyscalculia may find this very hard and may need to count even small numbers of objects.
+A child with math dyslexia may find this very hard and may need to count even small numbers of objects.
 For example, if they are presented with two objects they may count the objects rather than just know that there are two.

 - Poor understanding of the signs +, -, ÷ and x, or may confuse these mathematical symbols.

 - Difficulty with addition, subtraction, multiplication and division, or may find it difficult to understand the words “plus,” “add,” “add-together.”